elrikose/tutorials/k8s/cks/topics/mtls.md

 Kubernetes traffic is unencrypted by default.
 Mutual TLS (mTLS) is to use certificates to encrypt traffic two-way.

+By default, every pod can communicate with every other pod.
+Usually TLS is terminated at the Ingress and then every other bit of communication is in the clear.
+If there is an attacker in the cluster and can intercept traffic, it would be a big security hole.

+With mTLS, every pod has the ability to encrypt or decrypt traffic coming in and out of the pod.

 # TLS

 You can use the following optional values to specify communication using a certain cipher: